top of page

 Lee James

-• Sep 4
+• Sep 4, 2025

 • 5 min read

-Single-use plastics are a familiar sight on construction and modular building sites – from pallet wrap to sheeting used for temporary weather protection.
-The UK construction sector is estimated to consume almost a quarter of all plastics used nationally, with packaging and coverings representing a major share.
-Contractors, specifiers, and site managers are increasingly being asked to reduce reliance on single-use plastics vs reusable in construction, but the reality is more complex than a simple “ban and replace.”
-In many cases, durable and recyclable materials such as EcoShrink heat shrink wrap offer practical sustainability advantages compared to supposedly reusable but short-lived alternatives.
-This article explores the realities of single-use plastics vs reusable on UK construction sites, highlighting costs, compliance, and product performance.
+Single-use plastics are a common sight on construction and modular building sites.
+From pallet wrap to sheeting used for temporary weather protection, these materials are everywhere.
+The UK construction sector is estimated to consume nearly a quarter of all plastics used nationally.
+Packaging and coverings represent a significant share of this consumption.
+Contractors, specifiers, and site managers are increasingly being asked to reduce reliance on single-use plastics in favour of reusable options.
+However, the reality is more complex than a simple “ban and replace.”

-Common sources include:
+Common sources of plastic waste on construction sites include:

-• Protective wrapping and coverings on modular buildings, façades, and scaffolding
+• Protective wrapping and coverings on modular buildings, façades, and scaffolding.

 • Labour-intensive handling: Each cycle requires removal, folding, storing, cleaning, transporting, and redeployment.
-This is labour-heavy and prone to logistical headaches, eating into any potential savings.
+This process is labour-heavy and prone to logistical headaches, eating into any potential savings.

 • Recycling difficulties: These covers are generally made from PVC or woven composites, which are tough but difficult to recycle.
 Once contaminated with adhesives, dirt, or debris, they are almost certain to end up in landfill.

-In short: “reusable” doesn’t always mean sustainable.
+In short: “Reusable” doesn’t always mean sustainable.
 When lifespans are shorter than promised and disposal options are limited, the environmental footprint can be just as heavy as – or worse than – properly managed single-use solutions.

-The Case for Heat Shrink Wrap as a Smarter “Single-Use”
+The Case for Heat Shrink Wrap as a Smarter “Single-Use” Solution

 This is where products like EcoShrink heat shrink wrap bridge the gap.
 Although technically single-use, they are designed with end-of-life recycling in mind, making them a more sustainable option than many so-called reusables.